-This is the eighth essay in a 23-part series about the James Bond cinemas.
+This essay on Live and Let Die is the eighth in a 24-part series about the James Bond cinemas.
 I encourage everyone to comment and join in on an extended conversation about not only the films themselves, but cinematic trends, political and other external influences on the series’ tone and direction.

 Of [In]human #Bond_age_ #8: What You Write About When You’re Writing About Live and Let Die